itp-dwd/2020-spring/guides/databases-guide.md

 ... and these data will be organized into lists (e.g. arrays) or JSON objects in some way, shape, and form.

-These data will be stored in either a ["flat file"](https://www.techopedia.com/definition/25956/flat-file) or as some kind of [binary file](https://www.techopedia.com/definition/937/binary-file) in a[database software](https://www.techopedia.com/definition/1185/database-db).
+These data will be stored in either, **in memory**, in a ["flat file"](https://www.techopedia.com/definition/25956/flat-file), or as some kind of [binary file](https://www.techopedia.com/definition/937/binary-file) in a[database software](https://www.techopedia.com/definition/1185/database-db).

 These data, regardless if they are in the form of a flat file or being retrieved dynamically from a database software, will live somewhere on some kind of server infrastructure so that they can be used in some way -- e.g. read, create, updated, deleted -- by super cool/interesting/meaningful applications like the ones you're building in this class.

-This raises the question, what is a database?
+This raises the question, what exactly is a database?
 Read on to learn more.

 See: [How do you say, "data", The Guardian](https://www.theguardian.com/news/datablog/2010/jul/16/data-plural-singular)